jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-As the identity is stable, the following properties holds for the rendered items:
+As the identity is stable, the following properties hold for the rendered items:
-- an element is only rendered *once*, so only adding or deleting items to the store will lead to changes in the UI,
+- An element is only rendered *once*, so only adding or deleting items to the store will lead to changes in the UI.
-as those new elements will be added or inserted or the deleted elements will disappear from the DOM.
-- any change to an existing item will *not* trigger any re-rendering action anymore.
+- Any change to an existing item will *not* trigger any re-rendering action anymore.

-The latter is an important aspect to consider before the use of `renderEach` for entities:
-If you still need to reflect those changes, you have the following two options:
+The latter is an important aspect to consider before the use of `renderEach` for entities.
+If you still need to reflect
-- If you want to apply precise rendering rely on this application of `renderEach` and add additional mount-points
+changes to the data within an entity and want to apply precise rendering, use this application of `renderEach`,
-inside the elements subtrees.
-You will learn about those in
+but add additional mount-points inside the elements subtrees.
+You will learn about those in the
 [chapter about store mapping](/docs/storemapping/#reactive-rendering-of-lists-of-entities-with-automatically-mapped-element-store).

-- Otherwise, it might be a better choice to stick to the default `renderEach` application relying on equality.
+Otherwise, it might be a better choice to stick to the default `renderEach` application relying on equality.
 Have a look at its application in our [todomvc](/examples/todomvc/) example.

 ### Apply Styling to Your UI: Reactive or Static